 NSI Museum on Minjerribah

-iam: Ngali Dullan Exhibition & Guest Creatives
+iam: Ngali Dullan Exhibition & Guest Creatives: Delvene Cockatoo-Collins and Karen Thurecht

 Ngali Dullan is a collaborative community project with Quandamooka artists facilitated by Megan Cope.
-It features contemporary and historical objects such as woven baskets / gulayi by Granny Nuningha (Rose Martin) and a fishing spear / jibal by Matthew Burns.
-Commissioned works by local artists โ€” Nicky Karklis-Jones, Nathaniel Chapman, Martin Karklis, Belinda Close, Elisa Jane Carmichael, and Xoe Mazzoni โ€” depict historical stories as well as cultural and environmental knowledge.
+The exhibition depicts historical stories as well as cultural and environmental knowledge.
 These are overlaid on maps of Country created by Megan Cope, offering visitors a layered, non-colonial perspective of Minjerribah.

 The Museum shop will also be open, featuring works by many local artists available for sale, alongside our unique Minjerribah-themed books, merchandise, jams, and marmalades.